bodrick/awesome/TOPICS.md

 ## gpt4all

 *   [aorumbayev/autogpt4all](https://github.com/aorumbayev/autogpt4all) - 🛠️ User-friendly bash script for setting up and configuring your LocalAI server with the GPT4All for free! 💸
-*   [go-skynet/LocalAI](https://github.com/go-skynet/LocalAI) - :robot: Self-hosted, community-driven, local OpenAI compatible API.
-Drop-in replacement for OpenAI running LLMs on consumer-grade hardware.
-Free Open Source OpenAI alternative.
+*   [go-skynet/LocalAI](https://github.com/go-skynet/LocalAI) - :robot: The free, Open Source OpenAI alternative.
+Self-hosted, community-driven and local-first.
+Drop-in replacement for OpenAI running on consumer-grade hardware.
 No GPU required.
-Runs ggml, gguf, GPTQ, onnx, TF compatible models: llama, llama2, gpt4all, rwkv, whisper, vicuna, koala, cerebras, falcon, dolly, starcoder, and many others
+Runs ggml, gguf, GPTQ, onnx, TF compatible models: llama, llama2, rwkv, whisper, vicuna, koala, cerebras, falcon, dolly, starcoder, and many others
 *   [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Your Second Brain supercharged by Generative AI 🧠 Dump all your files and chat with your personal assistant on your files & more using GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...

 ## llm

 *   [aorumbayev/autogpt4all](https://github.com/aorumbayev/autogpt4all) - 🛠️ User-friendly bash script for setting up and configuring your LocalAI server with the GPT4All for free! 💸
-*   [go-skynet/LocalAI](https://github.com/go-skynet/LocalAI) - :robot: Self-hosted, community-driven, local OpenAI compatible API.
-Drop-in replacement for OpenAI running LLMs on consumer-grade hardware.
-Free Open Source OpenAI alternative.
+*   [go-skynet/LocalAI](https://github.com/go-skynet/LocalAI) - :robot: The free, Open Source OpenAI alternative.
+Self-hosted, community-driven and local-first.
+Drop-in replacement for OpenAI running on consumer-grade hardware.
 No GPU required.
-Runs ggml, gguf, GPTQ, onnx, TF compatible models: llama, llama2, gpt4all, rwkv, whisper, vicuna, koala, cerebras, falcon, dolly, starcoder, and many others
+Runs ggml, gguf, GPTQ, onnx, TF compatible models: llama, llama2, rwkv, whisper, vicuna, koala, cerebras, falcon, dolly, starcoder, and many others
 *   [ricklamers/shell-ai](https://github.com/ricklamers/shell-ai) - LangChain powered shell command generate and run CLI
 *   [steven2358/awesome-generative-ai](https://github.com/steven2358/awesome-generative-ai) - A curated list of modern Generative Artificial Intelligence projects and services
 *   [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain) - 😎 Awesome list of tools and projects with the awesome LangChain framework